-COVID-19 unveiled a promising frontier in digital mental health app development.
+COVID-19 unveiled a promising frontier in mental health app development.

-But research shows, we’re just as well struggling on the inside.
+Research shows, we’re just as well struggling on the inside.
 According to NRC, almost 48% of Millenials and Generation Z admitted their mental health has somewhat worsened due to the COVID-19 crisis.
 Generation X is not far below with 40%.
 We might be feeling powerless, angry, confused and on top of that, we’re often drastically cut off from our usual sources of support.
-But at least we’re finally talking about it.
-As if we’re learning that showing vulnerability in a time of a crisis is not a sign of weakness, it’s just a part of being human.

 We’re turning to technology for help more than ever.
 Thankfully the digital world is beautiful in its diversity and the Internet is filled not only with unsolicited advice (we all know it more than we’d want to), but also ideas and innovation, limited only to how much we’re willing to give out.